Arwa-x/Ros-Installation/README.md

-# Ros Installation in ubuntu
+# Ros Installation on ubuntu

 ## 1- Download an Ubuntu Image